-Just because something is on the shelf, doesn’t mean it is safe. [/inlinetweet]Last year, Johnson & Johnson was ordered to pay $72 million in a lawsuit that linked their talcum powder to cancer (despite the company’s attempts to cover up concerns).
+Just because something is on the shelf, doesn’t mean it is safe.
+Years ago, Johnson & Johnson was ordered to pay $72 million in a lawsuit that linked their talcum powder to cancer (despite the company’s attempts to cover up concerns).
 The fact that the burden of proof lies with us, as consumers, to prove that a product is making us/has made us sick is so wrong.
 The good news is that there are so many clean, healthy options that are great and effective, and are far more luxurious (real ingredients that nourish and protect our skin, rather than cheap fillers and preservatives) made by good companies, and good people!
 If you feel that you can’t make the best choice when you’re buying because of cost, just buy fewer products so you can buy better ones.
 I share what I use and love, with special offers, in my Favourite Things space in TWIC here.

 Plus, a healthy skincare routine can extend far beyond the cosmetics and skin care products you choose to put on your face.
 What you put into your body, and what you are exposed to in your environment can make a huge difference, too.
 Stick to the basics, and feel good about caring for your largest organ.

 Is there such a thing as miracle face cream?
 Anything synthetic placed onto the skin is absorbed into the skin.
 Living cells respond to other active ingredients.
 Not synthetics.
 When you read labels, look for full disclosure and a complete ingredient list – ingredients that you can read and recognize, and understand their origin (helpful hint: if there is no ingredient list at all, that is a sign to stay away from the product completely!).
 And beware if you see “perfume” or “fragrance” listed as an ingredient.
 Remember, if it’s on you, it’s in you.

-Hydrate.
 Carry a safe, reusable bottle, and sip filtered water through the day.

-Cut back on animal products.
-Limit or avoid dairy and red meat.
-If you don’t choose to cut animal products out entirely, always choose organic and know the farmer.
+If you choose to consume animal products, always choose organic and know the farmer.
 Conventional animal products have antibiotics, steroids and hormones that are absorbed into our blood and cause cell malfunction.

-Get off your butt.
 Sweating rids the body of toxic build up, increases blood flow and delivers fresh, healthy nutrients to our cells resulting in a more youthful appearance.
 Get up and try an Exercise Snack now!

-No heavy metals allowed.
 Use a filter in your shower to help rid chlorine and heavy metals that negatively affect your health and appearance.
 And try a Detox Face Wash from the Self Care Studio.

-Don’t sleep with the enemy.
-Change your pillow case often to avoid bacteria and dead skin from penetrating into your complexion while you sleep.
+Choose a better pillow and change your pillow case often to avoid bacteria and dead skin from penetrating into your complexion while you sleep.
 The bacteria multiplies and will accentuate blemishes leading to more breakouts.